MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0007-initial-models-and-routes.md

   - Lays the foundation for expansion in subsequent versions.
 - **Negative consequences**
   - Will require future updates to accommodate additional models and operations.
-  - Could limit initial functionality for specific advanced use cases, such as post-award reporting.
+  - Doesn't (yet) support key features like applications and reporting.
   - May be harder to make changes once platforms have started adopting the protocol.

 ### Decision drivers